 Encourage the existing peer-recognition system to expand and support it by more consistently recognizing staff members for the excellent customer service observed by their peers.

-Offer a YA activities each month via the Ookami Anime Club, Pizza and Plots, and craft/learning themed activities.
+Offer one or more YA activities each month via the Ookami Anime Club, Pizza and Plots, and craft/learning themed activities.